techccy/auto-workflow/README.md

-# Auto Workflow
+# Auto Workflow (Python Version)

-A flexible and powerful automation workflow system written in Go that allows you to define and execute complex automation tasks using JSON configuration files.
+A flexible and powerful automation workflow system written in Python that allows you to define and execute complex automation tasks using JSON configuration files.

 ## Features